poderopedia/PoderVocabulary/readme.md

 PoderVocabulary was originally created by Poderopedia.org (a project by Poderomedia Foundation with funding from a 2011 Knight News Challenge grant by the Knight Foundation), that aims to promote greater transparency in Chile by mapping and visualizing the relationships among the country's elite.
 While PoderVocabulary is originally designed to be focus on Chilean political, civic and business leaders, PoderVocabulary can be used in other contexts with minor or no modifications at all.

-PoderVocabulary is released under GPL3 and is free to use (**See License**).
+PoderVocabulary is released under GPL3 and is free to use.
 You can fork this project and deploy it with your own modifications.
 Please see the [LICENSE](https://github.com/poderopedia/PoderVocabulary/blob/master/LICENSE) file for details.

 #Getting help
 If you'd like to contribute to PoderVocabulary or need some assistance, please open an [issue](https://github.com/poderopedia/PoderVocabulary/issues) or do a [pull request](https://github.com/poderopedia/PoderVocabulary/pull/new/master).
 We will do our best to answer and include your changes when possible.